lmc-eu/spirit-design-system/packages/design-tokens/README.md

 <details>
 <summary>Optional: import by categories</summary>

-You can also import individual design token files by categories, e.g.:
+You can also import individual design token files by categories, for example:

 ```scss
 @use 'sass:map';